kgz/Freescout-Dashboard-Plugin/README.md

 [ ] - add notification if response pending is greater then x
 [ ] - setting to change if only admins can see.
 [ ] - settings to change health values.
+[ ] - Response health key -> add keys for the actualy resposse times.

 Future:
 [ ] - bookmarks module?